SoeRatch/disqueue/README.md

 ## Features

-- **Job Submission**: Submit jobs via a REST API to queue jobs.
-- **Status Tracking**: Monitor job states like `queued`, `in_progress`, `retrying`, `completed`,`failed` and `cancelled`.
-- **Redis Integration**: Uses Redis Streams and Hashes for job management.
-- **Retry Mechanism**: Automatic retries for failed jobs up to a configurable maximum.
-- **Dockerized**: Easily reproducible local development environment.
+- **Multiple Queues** – Register and manage multiple job queues declaratively.
-- **Priority Handling**: Supports `high`, `medium`, and `low` priority job queues.
+- **Priority Handling** – Supports `high`, `medium`, `low` and `default` priority job queues.
+- **Retry Mechanism** – Automatic retries with configurable strategy and limits.
-- **Dead-letter Queue (DLQ)**: Automatically moves jobs to a DLQ after exceeding retry limit for later inspection or manual retry.
+- **Dead-letter Queue (DLQ)** – Failed jobs are automatically moved to a DLQ after exceeding retry limit for inspection or manual retry.
-- **Job Cancellation**: Cancel jobs before they are processed by a worker.
+- **Job Cancellation** – Cancel jobs before they are processed by a worker.
-- **Idempotency & Deduplication**: Redis-powered lock mechanism ensures a job is never processed by more than one worker simultaneously.
+- **Idempotency & Deduplication** – Redis-powered lock mechanism ensures a job is never processed by more than one worker simultaneously.
-- **Graceful Shutdown**: Worker completes the current job before exiting on termination signals (SIGINT/SIGTERM).
+- **Graceful Shutdown** – Worker completes the current job cleanly on SIGINT/SIGTERM.
+- **Redis Integration** – Uses Redis Streams and Hashes for job management.
+- **Dockerized** – Easily reproducible local development environment.
+- **FastAPI API Layer** – REST interface for job submission, status, cancellation, and queue discovery.
+- **Modular Design** – Decoupled architecture for clean separation of concerns.
+- **Easily Extensible** – Designed with modularity in mind to support open-source growth.

 ---

 ## Stack

-- **FastAPI** – REST API server
+- **FastAPI** – REST API framework.
-- **Redis Streams** – Priority queues
+- **Redis Streams** – Message broker.
-- **Python** – Worker logic and APIs
+- **Python** – Worker logic and APIs.
-- **Docker & Docker Compose** – Containerization
+- **Docker & Docker Compose** – Containerization.
-- **Pydantic** – Configuration parsing via `.env`
+- **Pydantic** – Typed settings and schema validation.

 ---

 ## Architecture Overview

-- Jobs are added to Redis Streams based on their priority level.
+- Jobs are added to Redis Streams based on queue name and priority.
-- Job metadata like status, retry count, and last stream ID is stored in Redis Hashes.
+- Job metadata (status, retry count, last stream ID, etc.) is tracked in Redis Hashes.
-- Worker continuously reads from streams in strict priority order.
+- Workers poll queues using a configurable priority order.
-- Deduplication logic ensures only one worker processes a job at a time.
+- Deduplication ensures only one worker processes a job at a time.
-- FastAPI provides endpoints for job submission, status checks, and cancellation.
-- Failed jobs are retried up to a max retry limit and then moved to a Dead-letter Queue (DLQ).
+- Failed jobs are retried up to a max retry limit, and moved to DLQ after retries exceed limit.
-- FastAPI provides endpoints to submit and query jobs.
+- Each worker is aware of multiple queues and priorities using a central registry.
-- Cancelled jobs are skipped but acknowledged to maintain stream offsets to avoid reprocessing.
+- Cancelled jobs are acknowledged to maintain stream offsets and avoid reprocessing.
 - Worker logic is modularized via a StreamManager (stream polling) and JobProcessor (execution, retries, DLQ, deduplication).
 - Workers support **graceful shutdown**, completing the in-progress job before exiting.

 ---

 ## Components

 ### `api/` – FastAPI Service
-- POST `/jobs/` – Submit a job with payload and priority.
+- POST `/jobs/` – Submit jobs with payload, priority, and queue.
-- GET `/jobs/{job_id}` – Retrieve the status of a specific job.
+- GET `/jobs/{job_id}` – Check status of a specific job.
 - POST `/jobs/{job_id}/cancel` – Cancel a job if it's still queued or retrying.
+- GET `/queues/` – List registered queues and configurations.

-### `worker/worker.py` – Worker Orchestrator
+### `core/worker.py` – Main Worker Loop
-- Continuously polls Redis Streams (`XREAD`) in strict priority order.
+- Loads all registered queues and initializes `QueueStreamManager`.
 - Delegates job execution to `JobProcessor`.
-- Uses `StreamManager` to manage stream offsets and fetch jobs.
-- Skips cancelled jobs and advances the stream pointer to avoid reprocessing.
-- Supports **graceful shutdown** using signal handlers (SIGINT/SIGTERM).
-When stopped, the worker finishes the current job cleanly before exiting.
+- Supports safe exit on shutdown signal.

+### `core/queue_config.py` – Queue Registration
+- Declarative queue registration via config.
+- Central registry supports multiple named queues with custom priority schemes.

-### `streams/manager.py` – Stream Manager
+### `core/stream_manager.py` – QueueStreamManager
+- Reads from Redis streams using `XREAD`.
-- Manages stream offsets (`last_id`) for each priority stream.
+- Manages stream offset tracking (`last_id`).
-- Handles reading jobs using `XREAD` from Redis.
-- Ensures each message is read and acknowledged only once.
-- Cleanly decouples stream reading from job processing.
+- Polls in priority order.

-### `jobs/processor.py` – Job Processor
+### `core/processor.py` – JobProcessor
-- Executes jobs with:
+- Core job logic:
-  - Redis-based deduplication lock.
+  - Deduplication
-  - Retry strategy (fixed or exponential).
-  - Status tracking (`in_progress`, `completed`, etc.).
+  - Status updates
+  - Retry handling
-  - DLQ handoff after exhausting retries.
+  - DLQ fallback

-- Isolates the business logic from stream reading and orchestration.
+### `infrastructure/redis_job_store.py`
+- Redis interface for enqueueing, job status, metadata, and stream tracking.
+- Used by `JobProcessor` and `QueueStreamManager`.

 ### `utils/deduplication.py`
-- Provides a reusable `@deduplicated()` decorator that wraps job processing in a Redis `SET NX` lock.
+- Provides a `@deduplicated()` decorator using Redis `SET NX` locks.
-- Ensures only the first worker to acquire the lock executes the job.
+- Ensures only the first worker to acquire the lock processes the job.
 - Automatically releases the lock on failure or marks it `done` on success.

-### `task_queues/redis_queue.py`
-- Redis utility functions for:
-  - Enqueueing
-  - Tracking job status and retries
-  - Managing stream offsets
-  - Sending failed jobs to DLQ

 ---